UTokyoChenYe/syncmers-count-last/README.md

-#APython script for syncmers counting and comparision
+#A Python script for syncmers counting and comparision
+## Software
+noverlap softmare by Martin Frith